paladin-bladesmith/governance-program/README.md

     pub creation_timestamp: UnixTimestamp,
     /// The governance config for this proposal. pub governance_config: GovernanceConfig,
-    /// Amount of stake that did not vote. pub stake_abstained: u64,
     /// Amount of stake against the proposal. pub stake_against: u64,
     /// Amount of stake in favor of the proposal.